 Listening to your own body can sometimes be like trying to hear a pin drop at Niagara Falls.

 Give Your Body Some Credit

 It’s easy to follow the latest health advice you’ve heard without even thinking about whether it is something that would be right for YOU and for YOUR body.
-Though some health and nutrition principals seem to be pretty universal (I don’t think anyone would really say that GMOs and pesticides and artificial ingredients are healthy), there are many areas of health that might work better for one person than for another.
+Though some health and nutrition principals seem to be fairly universal (Most people would probably agree that it’s a good idea to minimize processed junk foods and to use moderation when it comes to sugary foods and desserts), there are many areas of health that might work better for one person than for another.